EmbarkStudios/cargo-deny/docs/src/cli/README.md

 ## Installation on Arch Linux

-cargo-deny is available in the Arch Linux [community repository](https://archlinux.org/packages/community/x86_64/cargo-deny/), you can install it via [pacman](https://wiki.archlinux.org/title/Pacman) as shown below:
+cargo-deny is available in the Arch Linux [extra repository](https://archlinux.org/packages/extra/x86_64/cargo-deny/), you can install it via [pacman](https://wiki.archlinux.org/title/Pacman) as shown below:

 ```bash
 pacman -S cargo-deny